 Planning a seven-day liquid diet depends on what type of liquid diet you're on and why.
-People on a full liquid diet for medical reasons, such as an upcoming surgery or an intestinal illness, may have different restrictions than someone on a liquid diet for weight loss purposes, for example.
-People on a liquid diet should be under the supervision of a doctor to make sure they get sufficient nutrients.
-Talk to your physician for a personalized meal plan.
+People on a liquid diet for medical reasons, such as an upcoming surgery or an intestinal illness, may have different restrictions than someone on a liquid diet for weight loss purposes, for example.

 Video of the Day